Kurisu-E/LearnHub/courses/En/note.md

 Someone or something described as *hidebound* is inflexible and unwilling to accept new or different ideas.

-**Quiz**: Rearrange the letters to form an adjective meaning "formal" or "stiff" that can also describe foods such as bread or pasta: [RHSYTAC](http://localhost:5500/En/dict/starchy.html)
+**Quiz:** Rearrange the letters to form an adjective meaning "formal" or "stiff" that can also describe foods such as bread or pasta: [RHSYTAC](http://localhost:5500/En/dict/starchy.html)

 #### 08/11/2025 {V}